josefborrayo/Plinko520/README.md

 This project utilizes version 1.6 of enviro, more info here: https://github.com/klavinslab/enviro

-Run one of the following suitable for you:
+Run one of the following suitable for your platform:

 **MAC**
 ```